 Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
 The timing of our clinical trials depends on our ability to recruit patients to participate as well as the completion of required follow-up periods.
 Patients may be unwilling to participate in our gene therapy clinical trials because of negative publicity from adverse events related to the biotechnology or gene therapy fields, competitive clinical trials for similar patient populations, clinical trials in product candidates employing our vectors, the existence of current treatments or for other reasons.
 In addition, the indications that we are currently targeting and may in the future target are rare diseases, which may limit the pool of patients that may be enrolled in our ongoing or planned clinical trials.
-The timeline for recruiting patients, conducting studies and obtaining regulatory approval of our product candidates may be delayed, which could result in increased costs, delays in advancing our product candidates, delays in testing the effectiveness of our product candidates or termination of the clinical trials altogether.
+The timeline for recruiting patients, conducting studies and obtaining regulatory approval of our product candidates may be delayed, including as a result of the ongoing COVID-19 pandemic, which could result in increased costs, delays in advancing our product candidates, delays in testing the effectiveness of our product candidates or termination of the clinical trials altogether.
+For example, as a result of the COVID-19 pandemic, patient enrollment and dosing has been paused in our Phase 2 clinical trial of AVR-RD-01, the investigator-sponsored clinical trial of AVR-RD-04 and our Phase 1/2 clinical trial of AVR-RD-02, and certain data collection has been delayed for the investigator-sponsored Phase 1 and company-sponsored Phase 2 clinical trials of AVR-RD-04.

 We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics, to complete our clinical trials in a timely manner.
 For example, in 2017, the ongoing investigator-sponsored Phase 1 clinical trial of AVR-RD-01 encountered delays in the enrollment of patients due to delays in identifying patients for enrollment and the evaluation of information from screened potential trial participants.
+In 2019, we encountered delays in the enrollment of patients in the company-sponsored Phase 1/2 clinical trial of AVR-RD-02 for Gaucher disease.
+While a number of patients had been identified for the Phase 1/2 clinical trial, we encountered patient pre-screening failures that impacted the commencement of enrollment.

 Patient enrollment and trial completion is affected by factors including the:

-- size of the patient population and process for identifying subjects; - design of the trial protocol; - eligibility and exclusion criteria; - · perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to treatment of diseases, including any required pretreatment conditioning regimens; - availability of competing therapies and clinical trials; - severity of the disease under investigation; - availability of genetic testing for potential patients; - proximity and availability of clinical trial sites for prospective subjects; - ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - patient referral practices of physicians; and - ability to monitor subjects adequately during and after treatment.
+- ability to enroll patients and conduct studies as a result of the ongoing COVID-19 pandemic; - size of the patient population and process for identifying patients; - design of the trial protocol; - eligibility and exclusion criteria; - perceived risks and benefits of the product candidate under study; - perceived risks and benefits of gene therapy-based approaches to treatment of diseases, including any required pretreatment conditioning regimens; - availability of competing therapies and clinical trials; - severity of the disease under investigation; - availability of genetic testing for potential patients; - proximity and availability of clinical trial sites for prospective patients; - ability to obtain and maintain subject consent; - risk that enrolled patients will drop out before completion of the trial; - · patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.